Leykwan132/linkedin-no-viewed/README.md

 It a way to view linkedin profile without showing your visits / switching to private mode (where you give up "Who has viewed your profile".)

 ## How to use the service
-Google the linkedin profile url and search it!
+Google the linkedin profile url and lookup the profile!

 ## Getting Started